-1) Myth: Mindfulness & meditation are the same thing.
+1) Myth: Mindfulness and meditation are the same thing.

 2) Myth: Meditation is the only way to develop a mindful quality of attention.

 Reality: While formal, seated meditation may be the main way to build mindfulness, it’s not the only way.
-There are many types of present-moment awareness exercises such as mindful walking, mindful eating & mindful listening.
-Basically any time you slow down & fully focus on what is happening inside of you, both physically & mentally, and on your surroundings at that moment in a non-judgmental way is an opportunity to boost your mindful quality of attention.
+There are many types of present-moment awareness exercises such as mindful walking, mindful eating and mindful listening.
+So any time you slow down and fully focus on what is happening inside of you, both physically and mentally, and on your surroundings at that moment in a non-judgmental way is an opportunity to boost your mindful quality of attention.

-As Jon Kabat-Zinn, one of the pioneers of the secular mindfulness movement & author of many books on mindfulness says in our film, “There’s no moment that’s not a wonderful moment for mindfulness,” which is why he & other experts say you can be mindful while you’re doing the dishes or stuck in traffic or when you’re not really doing anything at all.
+As Jon Kabat-Zinn, one of the pioneers of the secular mindfulness movement and author of many books on mindfulness says in our film, “There’s no moment that’s not a wonderful moment for mindfulness,” which is why he and other experts say you can be mindful while you’re doing the dishes or stuck in traffic or when you’re not really doing anything at all.

-3) Myth: When we meditate or practice other present-moment awareness exercises, our minds are supposed to be completely blank & if thoughts keep popping into our heads we’re doing it wrong & should quit.
+3) Myth: When I meditate or practice other present-moment awareness exercises, my mind is supposed to be completely blank and if thoughts keep popping into my head then I’m doing it wrong and should quit.

 Reality: The truth about the way our brains are wired is that our minds never go completely blank for very long.
-A lot of people get discouraged when they start trying to meditate or practice mindfulness in other ways because random thoughts will keep popping into their heads & they’ll assume they’re bad at being mindful, get discouraged & quit.
+A lot of people get discouraged when they start trying to meditate or practice mindfulness in other ways because random thoughts will keep popping into their heads and they’ll assume they’re bad at being mindful, get discouraged and quit.

-Actually, the moment when you realize your mind has wandered & you return your focus to your breath (or another point of focus) is a moment of mindfulness!
+Actually, the moment when you realize your mind has wandered and you return your focus to your breath (or another point of focus, like a spot on the wall) is a moment of mindfulness!
 That’s the part that’s like doing a rep of lifting a weight at the gym, the moment when you’re building your mindful mental muscle.
-So instead of seeing the moment when you realize your mind has wandered as a failure, you can see it as a success & another step on the way to building a more consistent mindful quality of attention.
+So instead of seeing the moment when you realize your mind has wandered as a failure, take the opportunity to see it as a success and another step on the way to building a more consistent mindful quality of attention!

 4) Myth: It takes a long time to see any benefits.

 Reality: You don’t have to meditate for hours each day or move to a cave in the mountains to start experiencing the benefits of a mindfulness practice.
-While there’s no magic number for the minimum amount of time to practice each day, indications are that meditating for about 10-15 minutes & finding moments during the day to take a few mindful breaths & refocus is enough to deliver benefits such as reduced anxiety & depression, lower blood pressure, as well as increased focus & feelings of contentment & many other benefits.
+While there’s no magic number for the minimum amount of time to practice each day, indications are that meditating for about 10-15 minutes and finding other quick moments during the day to take a few mindful breaths and refocus is enough to deliver benefits such as reduced anxiety and depression, lower blood pressure, as well as increased focus, feelings of contentment and many other benefits.

-5) Myth: Practicing mindfulness is selfish & self-absorbed.
+5) Myth: Practicing mindfulness is selfish and self-absorbed.

-Reality: While a mindfulness practice does involve taking time for yourself to meditate, engage in other present-moment awareness exercises & observe your own thoughts, the ultimate objective of an ethical mindfulness practice is to become more focused, less emotionally reactive & more compassionate so you’re better able to help others.
+Reality: While a mindfulness practice does involve taking time for yourself to meditate, engage in other present-moment awareness exercises and observe your own thoughts, the ultimate objective of an ethical mindfulness practice is to become more focused, less emotionally reactive and more compassionate so you’re better able to help others.
 As mindfulness teacher George Mumford, author of “The Mindful Athlete,” says in the film, “it’s really about cultivating wisdom so that we eradicate or alleviate suffering.”
-That means relieving suffering for yourself & others.
+That means relieving suffering for yourself and others.

 We hope that busting these mindfulness myths will help you either begin a mindfulness practice or re-energize your existing practice so we can all create a healthier, happier world together!
-For more information, inspiring stories of personal transformation & examples of mindfulness helping people throughout society, check out our movie at TheMindfulnessMovement.com.
+For more information, inspiring stories of personal transformation and examples of mindfulness helping people of all ages and backgrounds, check out our movie at TheMindfulnessMovement.com.